everycure-org/matrix/docs/src/data_science/runbooks/03_matrix_enrichment.md

 ## 1.1 Master filter tag

 Note that there is also a `master_filter` tag which is essentially a conditional statement based on several other tags.
 This is the most important filter for the medical team as it utilizes both drug and disease tags to exclude certain pairs - for example a pair where a drug is an antimicrobial and the disease is a pathogen-caused disease.
+Such pair is not incredibly useful when it comes to drug repurposing as we are trying to find new uses for existing drugs.

 The conditions for the `master_filter` tag are defined in the `master` section:
 ```yaml